 With these rights come responsibilities for the public.
 That means being:

 (a) courteous to the staff at all times

 (b) as prompt as possible for all appointments

 (c) responsible for cancelling appointments in adequate time.

 We aim to treat our patients courteously at all times and expect our patients to treat our staff in a similiarly respectful way.
 We take seriously any threatening, abusive or violent behaviour against any of our staff or patients.
 If a patient is violent or abusive, they will be warned to stop their behaviour.
 If they persist, we may exercise our right to take action to have them removed, immediately if necessary, from our list of patients.

 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up-to-date medical records about your health and treatment so that those treating you can provide the best possible care.

 We have a fully computerised medical record system which means that information about your healthcare is held on a secure server.
 You have the right to know what information we hold about you.
-Please ask the receptionist if you wish to see or obtain a copy of your record.
+Please ask the Patient Services Team if you wish to see or obtain a copy of your record.